Normalizer, divergence type and Patterson measure for discrete groups of the Gromov hyperbolic space: No proper conjugation for divergence-type groups

 In this section, we consider the proper conjugation problem for discrete isometry groups of the Gromov hyperbolic space $(X,d)$.
-This is a continuation of our previous work \cite{MY1}, \cite{MY2}, where we proved the results for Kleinian groups of divergence type and convex cocompact subgroups of $\Isom(X,d)$.
-History of this problem and preceding results can be found in the above references and the references therein.
+This is a continuation of our previous work \cite{MY1, MY2}, where we proved the corresponding results for Kleinian groups of divergence type and convex cocompact subgroups of $\Isom(X,d)$.
+A history of this problem and preceding results can be found in \cite{MY1, MY2} and the references therein.

-First, we mention an assumption in our new theorem, which was not necessary for the previous theorems.
-For Kleinian groups, the J{\o}rgensen theorem guarantees that a geometric limit of a sequence of discrete groups is also discrete.
-For discrete subgroups of $\Isom(X,d)$ not necessarily convex cocompact, to avoid such problems in our arguments we introduce the following extra assumption to our groups.
+First, we mention an assumption in our new theorem, which was not necessary in the previous theorems.
+For Kleinian groups, the J{\o}rgensen theorem ensures that the geometric limit of a sequence of discrete groups is also discrete.
+To avoid these problems in the present arguments for discrete subgroups of $\Isom(X,d)$ that are not necessarily convex cocompact, we introduce the following additional assumption.
 This was already mentioned in \cite{MY2}.

 \begin{definition} We say that a discrete group $\Gamma \subset \Isom(X,d)$ is {\it uniformly properly discontinuous} if there are a constant $r >0$ and a positive integer $N \in \N$ such that the number of elements $\gamma \in \Gamma$ satisfying $\gamma(B(x,r)) \cap B(x,r)\neq \emptyset$ is bounded by $N$ for every $x \in X$. \end{definition}